 - The National Accreditation Council (NAC) for accreditation.

 NCTE will formulate a new comprehensive national educational framework for teacher training, NCFTE 2021, in consultation with NCERT.
-As per the policy of the new education system, by 2030, a teacher will require a minimum of B.Ed degree of 4 years for teaching in any institution.
-Continued action will be taken against lower quality Autonomous Teacher Training Institutions (TEIs). - Open And Distance Learning:
+As per the policy of the new education system, by 2030, a teacher will require a minimum of a B.Ed degree of 4 years for teaching in any institution.
+Continued action will be taken against lower-quality Autonomous Teacher Training Institutions (TEIs).

 Open and distance learning will have a vital role in increasing the GER.
-Measures will be taken such as online courses and digital repositories, research funding, improvement of student services, recognition of MOOCs on the basis of credits, etc. to ensure that it is keeping up with the standards of imparting the highest quality of classroom programs. - Online education and digital education:
+Measures will be taken, such as online courses and digital repositories, research funding, improvement of student services, recognition of MOOCs on the basis of credits, etc., to ensure that it is keeping up with the standards of imparting the highest quality of classroom programs.

 A comprehensive set of recommendations is provided in NEP, for the promotion of online education in the wake of the recent outbreak of pandemics to ensure the availability of quality alternative education modes anytime and anywhere.

-The NEP aims at increasing the current GDP to 6% higher at the earliest.
-ANd for this both the state and center government will work together and promote the increase of public investment in the education sector.
+The NEP aims to increase the current GDP by 6% higher at the earliest.
+And for this, both the state and central government will work together and promote the increase of public investment in the education sector.

 These were all the changes in detail that were proposed and introduced in the New Education Policy 2020.